The Military in Denmark: Small but Mighty Force Keeping the Peace

 • Artillery battalions

-• Combat engineer units
+• Combat engineer teams

 • Special forces (Jægerkorpset)